-- Confidence Intervals (Chap.
-9) - Testing Claims Regarding a Parameter (Chap.
+- Estimating the Value of a Parameter (Chap.
+9) - Hypothesis Tests Regarding a Parameter (Chap.
 10) - Inference on Two Samples (Chap.
+11).

-11). - Attendance: Students are expected to attend all class meetings.
+Attendance: Students are expected to attend all class meetings.
 If you must be absent from class on the day an assignment is due, you must complete and hand in the assignment prior to the absence.
 If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to schedule a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 No final exam exemptions.